0333 900 0101

 Here’s how you can troubleshoot these problems:

-Check the power supply for damage and, if you can do that, ensure that it has adequate power filtering.
+• Check the power supply for damage and, if you can do that, ensure that it has adequate power filtering.
 A damaged or inadequate power supply can leak interference from the electrical network into the equipment it’s powering.
-That, in turn, interferes with the CCD sensor, and can result in distortions — such as horizontal lines on CCTV pictures.
+That, in turn, interferes with the CCD sensor and can result in distortions — such as horizontal lines on CCTV pictures.

-Check the cables for shielding damage.
+• Check the cables for shielding damage.

-If you are using particularly long cables, Cat 5 or coaxial cables, make sure that all cables are routed correctly.
+• If you are using particularly long cables, Cat 5 or coaxial cables, make sure that all cables are routed correctly.
 Ensure that the cables are routed away from high-frequency equipment like satellite transmitters, that they are not touching any electrical equipment, and make sure that all cables are correctly grounded.

-If the problem is lighting, rather than electrical interference, and you cannot avoid it, you can look into using a WDR (Wide Dynamic Range) camera or a CMOS sensor cameras.
+If the problem is lighting, rather than electrical interference, and you cannot avoid it, you can look into using a WDR (Wide Dynamic Range) camera or a CMOS sensor camera.
 However, it’s a good idea to cover all other avenues before looking into additional equipment.

-My CCTV Video Is Flickering
+4. My CCTV Video Is Flickering

-CCTV flickering may be difficult to deal with because they may occur intermittently.
+CCTV flickering may be difficult to deal with because it may occur intermittently.
 In some cases, CCTV video flickering is caused by interference, either due to incorrect installation, malfunctioning equipment or power supplies, or bad ambient conditions.
 Another typical cause is insufficient powering — often as a result of incorrect design or installation.

 A word of caution first: troubleshooting CCTV flickering — and troubleshooting interference problems in general — takes patience, because interference sources can be hard to track down.
 If the problem goes away, you should continue to monitor the footage for a while, because the flickering may be intermittent.